jundalisay/superb/content/en/material/solutions/10-problems.md

 **3. The “Measurement” Problem**

-Cause of Problem: Material Influence
+- Cause of Problem: Material Influence

-Solution: Use the aether as the measure via qualimath or data science
+- Solution: Use the aether as the measure via qualimath or data science

 **7. Complexity**

-Cause of Problem: Material Influence
+- Cause of Problem: Material Influence

-Solution: Use the aether as the measure via qualimath or data science
+- Solution: Use the aether as the measure via qualimath or data science

 **10. The “Arrow of Time”**

-Cause of Problem: General Relativity
+- Cause of Problem: General Relativity

-Solution: The Cartesian View
+- Solution: The Cartesian View

 ![Aether](/graphics/physics/aether.jpg)

+As you can see, the main culprit is the super strong influence of matter on humans minds.
+This can only be caused by the Negative Force (Yin or Shakti).
+This manifests as over-quantification, selfishness, preference for material perceptions and sight.

+The general solution is to use the Postive Force (Yang or Shiva) which is represented by fellow-feeling, selflessness, preference for feelings and the heart.

+The proper combination of the Negative and Positive should result in both critical thinking and critical feeling.